MIC-DKFZ/deki-smpc-server/README.md

 - **Key Aggregation Server**
   REST API (FastAPI) for efficient, concurrent multi-party key generation and secure key exchange.
 - **FL Aggregation Server**
-  Secure federated model aggregation based on Flower and PyTorch.
+  Secure federated model aggregation based on FastAPI and PyTorch.
+(Used to be Flower)
 - **Redis**
   In-memory store for temporary key material and synchronization between parties.